JanssenProject/jans/docs/script-catalog/person_authentication/person-authentication.md

 ### 2. How is redirection to a third party application for authentication handled in a script?

-For user authentication or consent gathering, there might be a need to redirect to a third party application to perform some operation and return the control back to authentication steps of the custom script.
+For user authentication or consent gathering, there might be a need to redirect to a third-party application to perform some operation and return control to authentication steps of the custom script.
 Please apply these steps to a person authentication script in such a scenario:

  - Return from def getPageForStep(self, step, context), a page /auth/method_name/redirect.html ; with content similar to the code snippet below -
         ```